 HIST 101H.
 Western Civilization to 1000 CE.
 1 Unit.

 A study of the development of the West from ancient Near Eastern beginnings, to Greek and Roman civilization, and to the early formative period of European civilization.
-Writing-intensive course.
+Writing enhanced course.

 HIST 102H.
 Western Civilization from the Medieval World to the Age of Exploration.
 1 Unit.